Are you new to the world of investing and looking for an app that can help things easy for you?

-You’re free to invest in anything that piques your interest.
+You can be free to invest in anything that piques your interest.

 How Stash Works

-Stash has a lot to offer the new investor, making the process easy and helpful from step one of signing up.
+Stash has a lot to offer to the new investor, making the process easy and helpful from step one of signing up.

 Opening an Account

 You’ll start by opening an account with Stash.
 You have to be 18 years or older to be eligible for an account.
-Beyond the age limit, Stash is flexible with its requirements.

 Assessing Risk Tolerance

-Afterward, you’ll answer a couple of questions to help determine your risk tolerance.
+You’ll answer a couple of questions to help determine your risk tolerance.
 Your risk tolerance can be either conservative, moderate, or aggressive.
 Several factors are taken into consideration to derive your risk tolerance, including:

 - Investment goals: Are you looking to save for an education, secure your retirement, or just put your savings or tax refund to work?